GO-ROCHE-COLLAB/Roche_CV_mapping/doc/pattern_mapping_notes.md

 ## metabolism:metabolic_process:equivalence

-RCV term named for ; mapped to class from ; design pattern [](), which produces terms with the definition: ""
+RCV term named for metabolism ; mapped to class from GO metabolic process ; design pattern [Equivalence](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/blob/master/patterns/equivalence.md), which produces terms with the same definition as the term mapped to.

+In these cases, it is useful to remove parts - as these do not necessarily have the metabolised chemical as a participant.

 __Limitations:__

 - Manual mappings include transport.
 Automating these would require a pattern with disjunction.
+- Doesn't include regulation, but manual mappings mostly don't either
+- Not including parts excludes potentially useful mappings to MF

 __Examples:__